Sedgwick County to reopen Juvenile Residential Facility

 WICHITA, Kan.
-(KSNW) — The Sedgwick County Juvenile Residential Facility (JRF) is expected to reopen in the next few months, according to Sedgwick County Department of Corrections Director Steven Stonehouse.
+(KSNW) — The Sedgwick County Juvenile Residential Facility (JRF) is expected to reopen in the next few months, according to Steven Stonehouse, Sedgwick County Department of Corrections director.

 Last spring, the JRF closed its doors due to staffing issues.